bentefay/Option/README.md

 What is it?
 -----------

-A fork of the fantastic [Option](https://github.com/tejacques/Option) library, upgraded to netstandard.

 An Option type for C#.
 It allows you to clearly distinguish between having a value (`Some`) and not having a value (`None`) without using null.
 This can make your APIs much more intuitive by flagging whether clients need to handle an empty result.
 It also provides a set of powerful operations to simplify interaction with optional values, which can be more flexible than using the `Try` pattern.

 Unlike [Optional](https://github.com/nlkl/Optional), this library enforces that Option _cannot_ contain `null`, and `null` converts to `Option.None`.
 As a result, this library supports unambigious implicit casts from `T`, `null` and `Option.None` to `Option<T>`.

+This is a fork of the fantastic [Option](https://github.com/tejacques/Option) library, upgraded to netstandard.

 How can I get it?
 -----------------